GideonWolfe/CodeOverTime/README.md

 Use this if you want to run `codeovertime` on a series of repositories and aggregate the results.

 Ideally this would be run in a clean directory for neatness.
+Otherwise you have to manually `git pull` all the repos back up to date.
 Fill in the repositories you want to use and run the script.
 A series of JSON files will be output to the location the script was run from.